Burlington Fire Department

 How to Become a Burlington Firefighter

-This webpage will outline the steps to begin the process of getting ready for employment as a professional firefighter.
+This webpage will outline the steps to begin the process of getting ready for employment as a career firefighter.

 Qualifications